-• The business of USA Curling and its members is to be conducted in observance of both the spirit and the letter of applicable federal and state laws.

-• No set of guidelines can guarantee acceptable behavior.
+- The business of USA Curling and its members is to be conducted in observance of both the spirit and the letter of applicable federal and state laws. - No set of guidelines can guarantee acceptable behavior.
 The guidelines set out below are not a precise map to acceptable conduct.
 They are signposts.
-Each individual must find his or her own way.

-• Those who serve USA Curling, or its members, must avoid any real conflict of interest as well as avoid the appearance of any conflict of interest.

-• All conduct is founded on the individual's own sense of integrity.
+Each individual must find his or her own way. - Those who serve USA Curling, or its members, must avoid any real conflict of interest or ethics as well as avoid the appearance of any conflict of interest or ethics. - All conduct is founded on the individual's own sense of integrity.
 Those who accept the honor of serving USA Curling and its members must also accept the burdens of public disclosure and public scrutiny.
 Properties, services, opportunities, authority and influence of USA Curling and its members are not to be used for private benefit.

-• Each individual is expected to exhibit honesty, loyalty, candor and professional competence in relationships with other individuals, be they inside USA Curling or outsiders.

-• Other volunteer work, business interests, government activity and/or family relationships may create potentially conflicting interests.
-What is required of those who serve is the disclosure of conflicting interests when they arise, as well as physical absence from and strict nonparticipation in any evaluation process relating to the matter in question.

-• All who vote on USA Curling issues must use these guidelines to help assess whether a conflict of interest, or the appearance of a conflict of interest, may exist.
+Ethical issues such as criminal history, misconduct, and suspensions must similarly be disclosed. - Each individual is expected to exhibit honesty, loyalty, candor and professional competence in relationships with other individuals, be they inside USA Curling or outsiders. - Other volunteer work, business interests, government activity and/or family relationships may create potentially conflicting interests.
+What is required of those who serve is the disclosure of conflicting interests when they arise, as well as physical absence from and strict nonparticipation in any evaluation process relating to the matter in question. - All who vote on USA Curling issues must use these guidelines to help assess whether a conflict of interest, or the appearance of a conflict of interest, may exist.
 If there is a conflict of interest, or the appearance of a conflict of interest, it must be disclosed.
 It is understood that some real or potential conflicts of interest do not become evident until some new issue comes before a board or committee for evaluation and possible action.
 These situations cannot always be covered in advance by completing the conflict of interest and disclosure form.